-According to therapist and renowned anxiety expert David Burns, the biggest barrier to treating anxiety successfully is recognizing how clients covertly hold on to their symptoms, even when it restricts their lives and causes them enormous distress.
+According to renowned anxiety expert David Burns, the biggest barrier to treating anxiety successfully—sometimes even in a single session—is recognizing how clients covertly hold onto their symptoms, even when it restricts their lives and seems to cause them enormous distress.

 In fact, many clients believe that their anxiety protects them more than it disrupts their lives.
 And since so much anxiety treatment involves some form of exposure to the very thing that causes them so much discomfort, clients have compelling reasons to resist.
 That’s why the drop-out rates for anxiety treatment are so high.